 By the end of the attack, the Pennsylvania suffered 15 deaths—including the ship’s executive officer—and 38 injuries along with 14 servicemen who were considered MIA.
 Among the wounded survivors was Everett Hyland.

 Hyland survived Pearl Harbor, but he didn’t do so unscathed.
-During the invasion, he was supplying ammunition to the mounted anti-air guns on the ship.
+During the invasion, he was supplying ammunition to the mounted anti-aircraft guns on the ship.
 As these guns were the last lines of defense for the Americans on the ground, Japan was sure to target them, and the deck of the Pennsylvania was one of the last to be hit.
 The ship suffered moderate damage, with one bomb in particular nearly killing Hyland.

 The attack left the young sailor badly injured, shrapnel from the blast damaging his left leg and causing the loss of part of his left elbow and biceps.
 Flash burns from the explosion covered his body, especially his uncovered arms, legs, and part of his face.
 For nine months, he recovered in a hospital, pulling through to deliver an important message to the generations that have succeeded him.